kindelia/Kindelia/WHITEPAPER.md

 structures like trees and JSONs instead of just U256s; but, more importantly, it makes highly dynamic layer-1 DApps significantly cheaper.

+**Optimizations and simplifications everywhere.**

-**The block structure is astonishingly simpler.**
+Kindelia's block structure is refreshingly simple.
 There are no merkle roots, bloom filters, logs, receipts.
-Kindelia's blocks are refreshingly simple: just a timestamp, the previous hash, a nonce, the miner id, and a body of statements (transactions).
-The body is only *1280 bytes* long, and is fully included in the header.
-The entire block fits in a single UDP packet, enabling fast propagation and short block times, with minimal uncle rate.
-Also, instead of monetary "from/to" transactions, Kindelia blocks are just lists of statements that perform an action on Kindelia's global state.
-In other words, blocks can be seen as pages of code that are executed on Kindelia's REPL (read-eval-print loop).
-That flexibility enables important optimizations, such as unsigned transactions, making certain interactions, such as contract deployment, considerably cheaper.
+Just a timestamp, the previous hash, the miner id, and a list of "statements". that alter the network's state, in a way that resembles a p2p REPL.
+The entire block is less than *1500 bytes* long, and fits in a single UDP packet, allowing fast fast propagation and short block times.

-**Modular functions, abstracted accounts, no native currency...**

-Kindelia's design is robust, minimalist and doesn't implement anything that isn't necessary.
-There is no built-in account system: Kindelia accounts are just user-deployed functions that can run arbitrary signature schemes.
-This is not just flexible, but it makes Kindelia inherently immune to quantum attacks, which would irreversibly collapse both Ethereum and Bitcoin!
-There is no built-in "fee-paying" currency either.
-To prevent spam, there are 3 global limits on resource usage; see the table below.
-When the maximum capacity is reached, a fee market will emerge, and users will pay miners in any on-chain asset, not just an "official coin".
-Finally, instead of compiling contracts to monolithic blobs of assembly code, programs are broken into pure functions that are deployed modularly.
-That enables an enourmous amount of code reuse, and further increases the blockchain efficiency.
+There are no monetary transactions, just statements Compressed and unsigned statements greatly reduce the size and cost of several types of transactions, including app deployment.
+Moreover, instead of becoming monolithic assembly contracts, apps are broken into pure functions that are deployed separately and modularly.
+That enables an enourmous amount of code reuse, further increasing the network's efficiency.
+Finally, there is no native currency.
+Users can pay miners in any on-chain asset, rather than some network's "official token".

 **In short...**